BeautifulTrouble/Beautiful-Rising-Content/BT Content Options for BRISING.md

-# POTENTIAL BT CONTENT FOR BR
+# BT content options for adaption to BRISING

-Below is a complete list of all Beautiful Trouble modules.
-We have marked the ones we feel may be particularly relevant in **bold.**
-Ones we felt are likely to be less relevant we’ve indented.
+*Below is a complete list of all published Beautiful Trouble modules.
+We have marked the ones we feel may be particularly relevant for Beautiful Rising in **bold.** Ones we felt are likely to be least relevant we’ve indented.
 Ones we suspect would need significant rewrites are accompanied with an (R).
+	-DM & AB*

-## Tactics
+### Tactics
 [Advanced leafleting] (http://beautifultrouble.org/tactic/advanced-leafleting/)
 **[Artistic vigil] (http://beautifultrouble.org/tactic/artistic-vigil/)**
 [Banner hang](http://beautifultrouble.org/tactic/banner-hang/)